 Weight loss – it’s not about eating less, it’s about eating smarter!
-I’ve written a blog post about foods to avoid, now it’s time for foods that you should be eating for weight loss!
+I’ve written a blog post that explained the reasons you are not losing weight, now it’s time for foods that you should be eating for weight loss!

 By now we have all heard of the term “superfoods”.
-These are nutritionally dense powerhouse foods filled with antioxidants, polyphenols, vitamins, and minerals that boast the ability to reduce inflammation and risk of chronic disease, can regulate our digestive tracts, and help us live longer.
+These are nutritionally dense powerhouse foods filled with antioxidants, polyphenols, vitamins, and minerals that boast the ability to reduce inflammation.
+It also reduce risk of chronic disease, can regulate our digestive tracts, and help us live longer.
 Superfoods also give us more energy for our workouts, which is an essential factor when trying to lose weight.

 Below are 5 superfoods that you should be eating for weight loss: